 For nightlife and slightly cheaper eats, the Mission where you were just chilling is tough to beat.
 For high end dining, Marina and North Beach are iconic, as is Nob Hill.
 If you need inspiration, the Eater Guide to 38 essential San Francisco restaurants is pretty solid and will be highly unlikely to steer you in the wrong direction.

-9:00PM Nightcaps In SoMa, Missing And Hayes Valley
+9:00PM Nightcaps In SoMa, Mission And Hayes Valley

 To toast your perfect day in San Francisco, go for Wildhawk, Bar Agricole, Trick Dog, Smuggler’s Cove or ABV.
 You can’t go wrong.
 Just make sure you wake up in time for your flight the next day, because these things are almost as potent as many of the other aromas you’ll find around the city.